MURDriverless/2024_2025_av_sim_stack/sphinx/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-MUR Autonomous documentation
+MUR Autonomous Home
 ============================

 Welcome to the MUR Autonomous page.
-This wiki consists of everything an autonomous member needs to familiarize themselves with the MUR Autonomous Architecture.
+This site provides all the documentation an autonomous member needs to understand the MUR Autonomous Architecture.

 .. note::

    This documentation is a work in progress — contributions welcome! :doc:`Click here to get in touch. <contact>`

-- For Aidan and Jae, see this 'guide' to see how to edit our Sphinx doucmentation.
+- For Aidan and Jae, see this :doc:`guide <sphinx_doc_guide>` to see how to edit our Sphinx doucmentation.
-- Check out the quick start guide to get a quick overview for MUR Autonomous.
+- Check out the :doc:`Quick Start Guide <quick_start_guide>` to get a quick overview for MUR Autonomous.
 - Visit the 'software pre-requisites' section to see system requirements.
 - Etc